sarathsajan/quiztion-questions/README.txt

     >> c.
 Internet and Social Media
     d.
 Mainstream Journalism
 5. TPB

-6. Which among the following is the virus that was specifically built to cripple the Iranian nuclear program?
+6. Who is considered as the creator of the Stuxnet
     a.
-Creeper
+Sergey Ulasen
+    >> b.
+Equation Group
+    c.
+Anonymous
+    d.
+Julian Assange

+7. To what will you associate "a cat with 5 octopus-like arms" with?
+    >> a.
+Github
     b.
-WannaCry
+Comma AI
     c.
-Stuxnet
-7. Which company has "a cat with 5 octopus-like arms" as their mascot? a.
+FIFA
+    d.
+Konami
+8. bheem